ImagClaw/group_project/README.md

 # Quiz Generator

 - The quiz will ask user for a name input.
-- Ask the user how many questions >10 && < 100
-- Questions will be randomly queried from a predefined list
+- Questions will be queried from a predefined list
 - Users receive 1 point per correct answer
 - Score will be represented at the end as a percentage
+- Score will be added to a score.txt file upon completion (local directory).

 ## TODO:
-- File I/O for players score
+- ~File I/O for players score~
-- Print top 3 high scores
+- ~Print top 3 high scores~
-- Reset Scores
+- ~Reset Scores~